Tax Talks

 Investing Super in Property

 Investing super in property is not always straight forward.
 Especially if your super is not enough to buy the whole property.
-So we asked Peter Bobbin of Argyle Lawyers in Sydney about the options we have.
+So we asked Peter Bobbin of Coleman Greig Lawyers in Sydney about the options we have.
 Here is what we learned but please listen in as Peter Bobbin explains all this much better than we ever could.

 To listen while you drive, walk or work, just access the episode through a free podcast app on your mobile phone.